Course Stats

 In a city filled with high-end courses, The Phoenician stands out for its balance of comfort, conditioning, and scenery.
 It’s not the toughest or quirkiest in Scottsdale, but it’s absolutely one you’ll tell your friends you checked off.

 The Phoenician Golf Club is a luxurious, meticulously maintained, and genuinely fun course that nails what resort golf should be: playable, memorable, and just indulgent enough to feel special.
-Yes, you’ll pay for the privilege, but what you get, conditioning, views, service, and bragging rights, is worth the splurge at least once.
-If Scottsdale golf is a buffet of incredible options, The Phoenician is the five-star entrée that leaves you satisfied, smiling, and already planning your next trip back.
+Yes, you’ll pay for the privilege, but what you get, conditioning, views, service, and bragging rights, can be worth the splurge.
+If Scottsdale golf is a buffet of incredible options, The Phoenician should be included on your menu!